chitianhao/ts-arg-parse/ArgParser.en.rst

 ----------------

 To invoke the function associated with certain commands, we can perform this by simply calling :code:`invoke()` from the :class:`Arguments` object returned from the parsing.
-The function can be lambda.
+The function can be a lambda.

 .. code-block:: cpp